 The legal authority to appoint the president or chief administrative officer of a State-operated institution of the State University is vested in the University Board of Trustees by Section 355(2)(g) and Section 6004(c) of the Education Law.
-The College Council of each such institution is given responsibility for recommending a candidate or candidates to the Board by Section 356(3)(a).
-The SUNY Board of Trustees may also appoint a president or chief administrative officer in the event that no council recommendation is made, or where a council recommendation fails to comply with the trustees' standards and procedures.
+The council of each such institution is given responsibility for recommending a candidate or candidates to the Board by Section 356(3)(a).
+The board of trustees may also appoint a president in the event that no council recommendation is made, or where a council recommendation fails to comply with the trustees' standards and procedures.